Gunman who killed eight co-workers at California transit facility knew victims well, mayor says

 "It's clear the victims and all the colleagues knew the shooter well," Liccardo said.

+The victims ranged in age from 29 to 63, according to the medical examiner.

+They were identified by the medical examiner as Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez III, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63; and Lars Kepler Lane, 63.

-Santa Clara County Sheriff Laurie Smith said the victims worked together and were there this morning together.
+Santa Clara County Sheriff Laurie Smith said the victims worked together and were there in the morning together.

+Cassidy had in the past spoke angrily about his coworkers and resented his work, his ex-wife told a Northern California news outlet.

+"He had two sides," Cecilia Nelms told the Bay Area News Group, a CNN affiliate, outside her home Wednesday.
+"When he was in a good mood he was a great guy.
+When he was mad, he was mad."

 Davis said law enforcement officers didn't exchange gunfire with the gunman and investigators believe he took his own life.